Return to menu

 "Bad Titles": we maintain an internal list of especially short and generic titles that we don't want to merge at all because of the high probability of false positives

-Overmatch: any record having a title that occurs on more than 4,000 records in the index will not be merge
+Overmatch: any record having a title that occurs on more than 4,000 records in the index will not be merged.
+Stop words are ignored when matching titles to the overmatch list.
+For example, records with a title of “In the blood” will not merge because “Blood” is in the overmatch list.

 A "transitive merge" is a scenario where three or more records are merged, where at least two of the records would not be able to merge on their own.
 For example, in the diagram below, Record A can merge with Record B, and Record B can merge with Record C, but Record A would not ordinarily be able to merge with Record C. But because of the commonalities that both Records A and C share with Record B, all three records can be merged into the same logical record.